garrandall/popular-music-data/tracks/she-lets-her-hair-down--early-in-the-morning--gene-pitney.md

   start_date: '1970-01-24'
 ---
-She walks barefoot through the meadow early in the mornin' Early in the mornin' ev'ry day
+She walks barefoot through the meadow early in the mornin' Early in the mornin' every day
 And she wakes up the sleepin' flowers early in the mornin' Early in the mornin' on the way